padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

 Once you click the icon the tool becomes active, go to the image and select 20 pixels that represent water.
-Your result may be similar to the figure below.
+Your result may be like the figure below.